NidhiSharma-21/My_Date_Picker/README.md

-use this command
+#use this command  to see output
-npm install @next/swc-win32-x64-msvc
+1) npm install @next/swc-win32-x64-msvc
-npm update next react react-dom